UCD-BDLab/BioNeuralNet/docs/source/tools/index.rst

    Disease_Prediction
    Analysis_and_Visualization

-By following these tutorials, you can gain insight into how BioNeuralNet’s modules interoperate to produce meaningful multi-omics analyses and ready-to-use data for downstream tasks such as disease prediction or feature selection.
+By following these tutorials, you can gain insight into how BioNeuralNet's modules interoperate to produce meaningful multi-omics analyses and ready-to-use data for downstream tasks such as disease prediction or feature selection.